 Level: Form I (K–3rd grades)

-Folksong, Hymn, and Solfa—Students will learn folksongs and hymns to sing together.
+Folksong, Hymn, and Solfa—Students learn folksongs and hymns to sing together.
 We focus on one hymn and one folksong for 4 weeks and we listen to a variety of folksongs on rotation.
 The folksongs generally follow the AmblesideOnline Curiculum rotation.

-Nature Study—Students will take nature walks outside and also observe and study objects from nature brought to class by the teacher.
+Nature Study—Students take nature walks outside and also observe and study objects from nature brought to class by the teacher.
 Students are encouraged to bring specimens from nature for study also.
-We will study the specimens through discussion, nature journaling, and interaction with the object.
+We study the specimens through discussion, nature journaling, and interaction with the object.

-Artist & Composer Study—Students will study classical music and works of art through observation (attentive looking and listening) and discussion.
-They will also practice copying master paintings both by sight and from memory as they are able.
+Artist & Composer Study—Students study classical music and works of art through observation (attentive looking and listening) and discussion.
+They also practice copying master paintings both by sight and from memory as they are able.
 We generally follow the AmblesideOnline curiculum rotation for Artist & Composer Study.

-Handicrafts—Students will learn a variety of handicrafts and the proper techniques that apply to each.
+Handicrafts—Students learn a variety of handicrafts and the proper techniques that apply to each.
 We spend 4 weeks on each handicraft, but students are encouraged to take supplies home to continue working on a handicraft at home.
 Some handicrafts we have done in the past have included: origami, kirigami, sewing, embroidery, rock painting, weaving, loom knitting.

-Math Games—Students will play a variety of math games to reinforce math concepts that they are learning at home.
+Math Games—Students play a variety of math games to reinforce math concepts that they are learning at home.
 We use the RightStart Math Games curriculum.